 Blogging is great fun and a really worthwhile thing to do if you want to share your interests with the world and find a community of like-minded people.
-That’s what I was looking to do three-and-a-half years ago when I set up this website, but I could never have foreseen the many other benefits.
+Three-and-a-half years ago when I set up this website, all I wanted to do was get my message out there and share my story with the world, but I could never have foreseen the many other benefits.

 In fact, one of the biggest benefits I’ve found from blogging is the skills I’ve learnt or developed, many of which now come in useful in other areas of my life, and can even be put on my CV to enhance my job prospects.